threebrick/smacktalkbot/README.md

 # smacktalkbot
-A bot that talks smack
+A bot that talks smack to users